Marine Conservation Volunteer Project

 Coral Rehabilitation Methods

-You will assist with the establishment of our new elasmobranch monitoring scheme.
-This will involve the use of camera traps and diving to investigate shark and ray species found around the Perhentian islands and collect data on their spatial distribution and population density.
+Help to assist to establish our new elasmobranch monitoring scheme.
+This will involve the use of camera traps and diving to investigate shark and ray species found around the Perhentian islands.
+Moreover, this method also helps to collect data on their spatial distribution and population density.

 Reef Diversity Monitoring

-You will use the Reef Check surveying methodology to help us with our ongoing monitoring of the coral reef health.
-The data we collect will build upon our previous years of research in understanding species richness and abundance on our reefs, and it also helps us to introduce, implement or influence effective conservation strategies.
+The Reef Check surveying methodology will be used to help us with our ongoing monitoring of the coral reef health.
+The data we collect will build upon our previous years of research.
+Consequently, this will help us to understand species richness and abundance on our reefs.
+In addition, it also helps us to introduce, implement or influence effective conservation strategies.

-You will also get to help out the team with the second part of the project i.e waste management.
-The team has set up an educational booth at Long Beach to educate tourists and locals alike on eco-snorkeling.
-The team also are in constant contact with stakeholders around the island to ensure that the waste management system on the island can be perfected and be sustainable.
+The next part of the programme is that you will also get to help out the team with their waste management efforts.
+We have an educational booth at Long Beach to educate tourists and locals alike on eco-snorkeling.
+Moreover, the team are also in constant contact with stakeholders around the island.
+As a result, this collaboration helps to ensure that the waste management system on the island can be sustainable.

-Every week we visit the local bays and brief tourists going on snorkel tours about how they can be more eco conscious while snorkelling.
-This is important to reduce harm to corals and marine lives.
+We visit the local bays and brief tourists going on snorkel tours about how they can be more eco conscious while snorkelling.
+This is done weekly and is important to reduce harm to corals and marine lives.

 Precious Plastic Machine